 Pass or Fail?

-Source: S&P Capital IQ. * As measured in British pounds.
-Total score = number of passes.
+Source: S&P Capital IQ.
+Total score = number of passes. *Based on normalized earnings.

 Finding exactly the right stock to retire with is a tough task, but it's not impossible.
 Searching for the best candidates will help improve your investing skills, and teach you how to separate the right stocks from the risky ones.